gabrielekarra/gabrielekarra/README.md

 ### About me:
 - 👋 Hi there!
 I'm @gabrielekarra, a 24-year-old enthusiast with a strong passion for software engineering and data science.
+Welcome to my GitHub! 🚀
 - 🔍 I thrive on crafting innovative software solutions and delving into data analysis to extract meaningful insights.
 I'm constantly seeking new challenges and learning opportunities.
 - 🕛 Obsessed with time management